mvolkmann/blog/src/ocaml.md

 ### match expression

 A `match` expression performs pattern matching.
-It takes an expression whose value is to be matched and a set of branches that contain a pattern followed by `->` and code to execute when the pattern is matched.
+It takes an expression whose value is to be matched and a set of branches.
+Each branch begins with a vertical bar (`|`) followed by a pattern, the characters `->`, and code to execute when the pattern is matched.
+The vertical bar before the first branch is optional.

+A `match` expression is somewhat like a
+`switch` statement in other programming languages.
+You can think of the vertical bar at the beginning of each branch as being like the `case` keyword in those languages.

-The type of the `match` expression is the type of the branch expressions, which must all evaluate to the same type.
+The type of a `match` expression is the type of its branch expressions, which must all evaluate to the same type.

 The patterns must be exhaustive, meaning that